 What is Apple’s Emergency SOS satellite feature?

-Just when you thought your smartphone couldn’t do anything else, they gained the ability to talk directly to the sky.
+Just when you thought your smartphone couldn’t do anything else, it’s gained the ability to talk directly to the sky.
 Well, sort of.
-With the iPhone 14 range, Apple began including satellite connectivity tech in its handsets.
-This tech gets used in a flashy new feature called Emergency SOS.
+From the introduction of the iPhone 14 range onwards, Apple began including satellite connectivity tech in its handsets under the flashily-named feature Emergency SOS.

 What exactly is Apple’s Emergency SOS satellite feature?